LS-Lab/KeYmaeraX-release/doc/dL-grammar.md

 with `++` and the invisible `;` in P P right-associative, i.e. x:=1;x:=2;x:=3 is x:=1;{x:=2;x:=3}

-This is to be contrasted with the abstract dL grammar in theory:
+This grammar is to be contrasted with the abstract dL grammar in theory:

     P ::= a | x:=T | x':=T | ?F | D&F | P* | P;P | P++P | (P)

-with the visible `;` in P;P right-associative
+with the rather visible `;` in P;P right-associative (and `++` being still right-associative).

 ==Differential programs==